mndotfiles/dotfiles/README.md

-##my::dotfiles
+## dotfiles

-In the constant quest to make every machine in your image you'll need *nix config files.
+In the constant quest to make every machine in your image you'll need *nix* config files.
 This repo contains all of the "must have" features in a really easy to install package.

 ## Install
-Simply run script/setup from within the repository.
+Simply run `script/setup` from within the repository.
 Install happens according to `~/` paths.
 We'll try to keep what's there, but chance are whatever bad decisions you made prior to installing these dotfiles will be forever gone.
 #yolo